How Much Do Internet and Wi-Fi Cost?

 What hidden costs or fees do internet plans include?

-When researching internet plans, keep an eye out for any costs or fees not mentioned up front.
+When researching internet plans, keep an eye out for any costs or extra fees not mentioned up front.

 • Installation fees are the fees you pay for an internet technician to install your equipment.
 This usually runs around $100.